-Once it’s done, restart your computer and this time boot normally from hard disk.
-You should be able to boot in to Windows.
-In case you still see Grub rescue error, try the steps below.
+Once it’s done, restart your computer and boot normally from the hard disk.
+You should be able to boot into Windows.
+If you still see a Grub rescue error, try the steps below.

-Step 8: If trick in step 6 did not work
+If the trick in step 6 didn’t work

-If the command in step 6 did not work, try the automatic repair option in advanced troubleshoot option.
+If the command in step 6 didn’t work, try Automatic repair from the advanced troubleshooting options.

 It will take some time to find the issue and then repair it.

-Now if you reboot, you should go in Windows normally and you should not see any Grub rescue error thingy.
+Now if you reboot, you should go into Windows normally without seeing any Grub rescue error thingy.

-I hope this guide helped you to safely remove Ubuntu from Windows 10 dual boot.
-Feel free to ask any questions or put up a suggestion.
+I hope this guide helped you safely remove Ubuntu from Windows dual boot.
+Feel free to ask any questions or make a suggestion.